swarup-rj/swarup-rj12.github.io/projects/ontology.md

 ---
 ___

-This is the term project (M.Tech) for the course of Computational System Biology.
-I have implemented the existing Greedy Clique Algorithm (GCE) for community detection which uses cliques as seeds.
-Further proposed a novel Greedy Plex Algorithm, a variant of GCE which uses plexes in place of cliques.
-Used C++ and UCINET tool.
+This is the research work towards my B.Tech Project.
+I have made a comprehensive study of Entity Relationship (ER) model, explored its limitations and proposed a novel Ontology Based Entity Relationship (OBER) model.
+Also explored some challenging research issues and scope for future work associated with our proposed model.

 ___